AlexShiLucky/nuttx-kernel/configs/lpc4357-dev/README.txt

       used during interrupt handling.

     CONFIG_ARCH_STACKDUMP - Do stack dumps after assertions

-    CONFIG_ARCH_LEDS -  Use LEDs to show state.
-Unique to board architecture.

     CONFIG_ARCH_CALIBRATION - Enables some build in instrumentation that cause a 100 second delay during boot-up.
 This 100 second delay